wrijupan/sound-of-failure/README.md

 **The proposed solution:** The idea is to diagnose machine faillure using their acoustic footprint over time.
 A machine will produce a different acoustic signature in its abnormal state compared to its normal state.
 An algorithm should be able to differentiate between the two sounds.

-**The dataset:** Until recently it was not possible to develop solutions outside-in, because there was no publicly available industry data.
-This has changed in September 2019 when Hitachi, Ltd. released the first of its kind dataset.
-It contains ca. 100GB of wav files with normal and abnormal sounds of four different types of machines (valves, pumps, fans and slide rails), mixed with their industrial environment background noise.
+**The dataset:** In September 2019 when Hitachi, Ltd. released the [first of its kind dataset](https://zenodo.org/record/3384388#.YLCh2zYzaAw) containing ca. 100GB of wav files with normal and abnormal sounds from real-world industrial machines

 ### Methods Used